AdamPaternostro/Azure-SQL-DW-Synapse-Test-Case-Runner/README.md

 - Is there a slow running query?
 Check out the Query Store to see what is going on with the actual execution plan.
 Moving lots of data between worker nodes is typically a bottleneck to look for.

+### Common Questions
+1. How do you choose the appropriate Azure Database?
+Azure has lots of choices from standard database to hyerscale database to data warehouses.
+Here is how I see them:
+   - Standard database are what you use for your OLTP applications.
+You have transactions and daily reporting taking place in these databasees.
+   - Hyerscale databases allow your OLTP transaction database to store more data, like a warehouse and have many readers for more reporting.
+These can grow to 100's of TBs.
+   - Data Warehouse has many worker nodes designed to distribute your query to multiple nodes that all work together on the __same__ query.
+These can grow to 100's of TBs to Petabytes.
+   - My rule of thumb for a determining if you need a Hyerscale versus a Warehouse is this:
+       1. Does your query actually run or does it run out of memory?
+If your query runs out of memory on Hyperscale (and it is large instance) then you need to look at a warehouse.
+You cannot scale up any more.
+       2. Are you joining 2+ billion rows or 100's of billions of rows?
+You are looking at a data warehouse.
+Having billion row tables is SQL Server does not necessary mean you need a data warehouse.
+       3. If you have lots of data, but issue small requests against the data, then you are probably fine with Hyperscale.
+   - The best part of Azure is that you can change services with realative ease.
+Dumping your data our of your Hyerscale and importing to Synapse is not that difficult and then you can easily test both.
+2. How does SQL On-Demand fit into the picture?
+   - SQL OD lets you run your queries directly against your data lake.
+This is a great feature and is great for items like populating Azure Analysis Service or Power BI.
+If you are not in a hurry for the query to execute it gives you choices for other strategies.

 ## Enhancements to the .NET Core code
 - Set the DWU variable automatically
 - Scale the database automatically
 - Add a PowerBI report
 - Call the replication tables programatically and wait until their status is Ready.
 - Turn on result set caching programmatically based upon the run